dsh-gd/flashcard-scanner/README.md

 # flashcard-scanner

-This program will help you to convert your physical cards for learning English to Anki or other formats.
+This program will help you to convert your physical cards for learning English to Anki.

+### Work in progress :construction: